Are You Due for Your Annual Eye Exam?

 - Color deficiency test

 See what we can do for you by reaching out to Dakota Eye Institute today.

 Scheduling Online is easy and saves you time!

 Get Your Eyes Checked at Dakota Eye Institute

 Do you know what to look out for when it comes to signs of eye disease?
 We do.
-The optometrists at Dakota Eye Institute have extensive experience diagnosing and treating a number of eye problems.
-If we find any signs of potential problems, we’ll recommend an effective solution to improve your vision and eye health.
+The optometrists at Dakota Eye Institute have extensive experience diagnosing a number of eye problems.
+If we find any signs of potential problems, we’ll either refer you to one of our specialists or recommend an effective solution to improve your vision and eye health.
 Get in touch with Dakota Eye Institute to schedule your appointment.
 Make an Appointment

 - Cataracts – A cataract is a cloudy area in the lens of the eye.
 A normal lens is clear.
 It lets light pass to the back of the eye.
 A cataract blocks some of the light.
 As a cataract develops, it becomes harder for a person to see.
 Cataracts are a normal part of aging.
 About half of Americans ages 65 to 74 have cataracts.
 About 70 percent of those age 75 and over have this condition.